Modern Non-Linear Function-on-Function Regression: Methodology

 Equation \eqref{5} represents a Quadratic Model given by \cite{SUN2020106814} where $\alpha(t)$, $\beta(s,t)$ and $\beta(q,s,t)$ are unknown function coefficients.
 The Quadratic term is regarded as an interaction effect of the functional predictors on the functional response.
 For simulation purposes we define Equation \eqref{6} (Complex Quadratic Model).

 \end{itemize}

-These non-linear models are analogous to their multivariate and scalar-on-function counterparts, which help to overcome the curse of dimensionality.
+These non-linear models are analogous to their multivariate and scalar-on-function counterparts, which help to overcome the curse of dimensionality {by using higher order terms or through indexes}.
 But these methods come with their own drawbacks like ignoring interactions, an inability to capture complex non-linear relationships, and restrictive structures.
 The true form of the relation between a functional response and the functional predictors in practice is difficult to identify.
-Hence, developing an approach that can deal with more general relationships between these functions without knowing the truth is beneficial.
+Hence, developing an approach that can deal with more general relationships between these functions without knowing the underlying ground truth is beneficial.